pp messages.

 - Agent calls

-draft_messageto generate content. - Agent presents draft to user with recipient details.
+- Agent presents draft to user with recipient details.

 - User approves via

-request_send_approval. - Agent executes
+- Agent executes

-send_messageonly after approval.
+send_message only after approval.

 This pattern ensures agents have operational power without the risk of silent customer communication.